jrmarino/synth/README.md

 Synth uses an interactive menu to configure itself.
 It is based on profiles that can mix and match the parts of the build system.
-Most people will use the "Live System", but advanced users may have custom bases installed elsewhere and prefer to create a profile that uses them.
+Most people will use the "LiveSystem" profile, but advanced users may have custom bases installed elsewhere and prefer to create a profile that uses them.
 The configuration also covers items such as how many builders to spawn during building, whether tmpfs should be used, etc.